 Once you arrive at the summit, you are now 589 meters above sea level.
 This means you are rewarded with breathtaking views of not only Capri and the Faraglioni rock formations but also of the Bay of Naples (on the island’s south side), the Amalfi Coast, and the mountains of Calabria.

 If you are feeling adventurous, you can hike Mount Solaro instead of taking the chair lift.
 The hiking trails to the mountain begin at Piazza della Pace in Anacapri (behind the cemetery).

 Read Next: Tivoli, The Perfect Day Trip from Rome

 If you choose only one activity in Capri, make it one of the boat tours around the island.

 Enjoying a boat tour and seeing Capri from the water gives you a whole new perspective and appreciation for this beautiful island.

-Boat tours of Capri Island allows you to see so many of Capri’s iconic landmarks.
+Boat tours of Capri Island allow you to see so many of Capri’s iconic landmarks.
 I’m talking about La Grotta Azzurra (The Blue Cave), Arco Naturale (The Natural Arch), La Grotta Bianca (The White Cave), La Grotta Verde (The Green Cave), the Punta Carena Lighthouse (Faro di Punta Carena), and I Faraglioni.

 You have options when choosing your boat tour.
 You can take a small group tour, a private tour, or captain a boat!

-Tours and boat trips are normally easy to find, but if you are traveling in the high season (the summer months), then be sure to book your tour in advance as they often sell out.
+Tours and boat trips are generally easy to find, but if you are traveling in the high season (the summer months), then be sure to book your tour in advance as they often sell out.

-Even if you are only here on a Capri day trip, a boat tour around the island is definitely something to have on your list!
+Even if you are only here on a Capri day trip, a boat tour around the island is something to have on your list!